 In the last couple of weeks, the landscape of the fight against climate change has changed significantly.
-The US government has decided to roll back climate policies, including withdrawing and re-writing the Clean Power Plan.
-One article below describes the climate change movement in the United States as “a chaotic map of countervailing efforts.”
-In the face of an unknown future, inspiring activism continues to happen on the front lines of the fight against climate change and the fossil fuel industry.
+The US government has decided to rollback climate policies, including withdrawing and re-writing the Clean Power Plan.
+An article below describes the landscape of climate change in the United States as “a chaotic map of countervailing efforts.”
+It is chaotic.
+It is uncertain.
+But in a time when one could easily feel defeated, there are still people pushing back.
+Within that chaos are all of the activists who continue to inspire, even in the face of so many unknowns.

 Dakota Access Pipeline